aws-samples/cdk-serverless-lamp/README.md

 # Welcome to cdk-serverless-lamp

-`cdk-serverless-lamp` is a JSII construct library for AWS CDK that allows you to deploy the [New Serverless LAMP Stack](https://aws.amazon.com/tw/blogs/compute/introducing-the-new-serverless-lamp-stack/) by specifying the local `laravel` directory.
+`cdk-serverless-lamp` is a JSII construct library for AWS CDK that allows you to deploy the [New Serverless LAMP Stack](https://aws.amazon.com/tw/blogs/compute/introducing-the-new-serverless-lamp-stack/) running PHP Laravel Apps by specifying the local `laravel` directory.

 By deploying this stack, it creates the following resources for you: